KyanberuNoKage/The_Clock_Is_Wrong-Game_Off_Jam-2024/Design Docs/The Loops.md

    - Makes the cheese on toast, finds cheese.

-   - Takes food into the front room and eats it next to his flatmate, who doesn't acknowledge him.
+   - Takes food into the front room and eats it next to his flatmate, who doesn't acknowledge him and keeps scribbling.

    - Takes empty plate into the kitchen.